pepperdata/pepperdata-grafana-datasource/README.md

 ###Install

-Put the /dist directory in your plugins folder
+Put the /dist directory in your grafana plugins folder

 ###Configure